erlage/rad/tool/README.md

-# pg-generator-html
+# Tool: pkg-gen-html-widgets

-This script allows generating a custom version of HTML widgets.
+This script allows generating a custom version of HTML widgets in a separate package.

 ## Basic usage